 France, an indivisible, secular, and democratic Republic

-And we wish to reaffirm, forcefully, our determination to defend, in all of our actions, freedom of thought, which is inseparable from education and culture, in accordance with the Constitution and laws of the French Republic*:
+As we did three years ago, we would like to reaffirm, forcefully, our determination to defend, in all of our actions, freedom of thought, which is inseparable from education and culture, in accordance with the Constitution and laws of the French Republic*:

 FIRST ARTICLE of the Constitution